 CONCENTRATION RISK.
-Concentration risk is the risk that the value of the Trust is more susceptible to fluctuations based on factors that impact a particular industry because the portfolio concentrates in companies within that industry.
-A portfolio "concentrates" in an industry when stocks in a particular industry make up 25% or more of the portfolio.
+The value of your Trust is more susceptible to fluctuations based on factors that impact a particular industry because the portfolio concentrates in securities issued by companies within that industry.
+A portfolio "concentrates" in an industry when securities in a particular industry make up 25% or more of the portfolio.